SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1019-22-1-btn-default-for-sso-login-button-5488-graft-release-cd-6158.md

 ticket: MTM-57675
 version: 1019.22.1
 ---
 The layout of the single sign-on (SSO) login button has been updated.
 Previously, the SSO login button used a custom style which did not match the overall look and feel of the application.
-With this change, the SSO login button now uses the default button style (btn-default).
+With this change, the SSO login button now uses the default layout.